thejhh/dustfs/README.md

 dustfs.dirs()
 -------------

+`dustfs.dirs(directory)` will compile and load all .dust files from the directory.

 There is multiple ways to call `dustfs.dirs`.

 Full syntax is:
 	[returns EventEmiter] dustfs.dirs(dir[, dir2[, ...[, callback]]])

-Note that dustfs.render() will also wait for any ongoing call to dirs() so handling callbacks is not required.
+Note that using callbacks is not required since dustfs.render() will also wait for any ongoing loading.

 Call to `dustfs.dirs(dir[, dir2[, ...]])` returns an EventEmitter which can be used to catch errors or to catch when the loading has ended: